OGOSDev/melomys/README.md

 make run
 ```

-* To clean all generated binaries and start fresh:
+* To clean all generated binaries:

 ```bash
 make clean